aripiprazole/bidir/NOTES.md

 ## Higher-Rank Polymorphism

-Higher-Rank Polymorphism is a feature that allows us to write polymorphic functions, like the following:
+Higher-Rank Polymorphism is a feature that allows us to write polymorphic functions as arguments, like the following:

 ```haskell
 let id : ∀ 'a. 'a -> 'a = ... in